ftosta/MERN-exercise-tracker/README.md

-# This is a Study app
+# This is a study app

 If you have something to help me improve my studies with React and Nodejs, please, feel free to get in touch